wavefrontHQ/docs/pages/doc/tracing_java_tutorial.md

 permalink: tracing_java_tutorial.html
 summary: Configure your OpenTracing Java application to send data to Wavefront using the OpenTracing Java SDK.
 ---
+{% include important.html content="This tutorial is work in progress!" %}
 In this tutorial, you configure a sample application with the Wavefront OpenTracing Java SDK with a sample application to send data to Wavefront.
 Let's get started!

 ## Prerequisites